grinnell-cs/csc151-images/_eboards/eboard16.md

 Lots of techniques.
 It's okay that you're struggling to figure out which.

+Don't bang your head against the wall for too long.
+Stop.
+Let your subconscious work on things.
+Ask questions.

 Important to think about what type of thing you want.
 (Is this asking for a procedure, a string, a list?)

+Decompose!

+You're pretty and good.
+You can do this.

 Questions
 ---------